 In addition, the purpose of investing in equity capital may be the desire to repurchase the whole joint stock company.
 Considered investments allow for the redemption not immediately, but gradually, without risking all the capital.

 Equity is the tool of choice for investment in startups for professional investors.
-Both business angels and venture capitalists rely on this form of participation in financing, as equity investment have benefits for both investors and startups.
+Both business angels and venture capitalists rely on this form of participation in financing, as an investment has benefits for both investors and startups.
 Therefore, all stakeholders in the industry – startups, crowd investing platforms, business experts and consumer advocates – agree and plead for investments in real GmbH shares.
+It comes at no surprise that companies alike to SoFi offer advice on how to invest in different avenues, including fractional shares.

 The equity financing is a form of corporate financing, in which the money comes from the owners of the company.
 As the name suggests, the company is financed by its own funds.